Zao Onsen 蔵王温泉

 - Forest bathing and trekking in the warmer months

 - Visiting the "snow monsters" of Zao in winter

 How to Get There

-Rail and bus are the best ways to get to Zao from JR Yamagata Station, the closest major hub.
+Rail and bus are the best ways to get to Zao from Yamagata Station, the closest major hub.